Ziga-K/Project1_Moneyball-FIFA-ZigaKolar-/README.md

 Amongst most highly paid players come from England, Germany, Spain, France and Brasil.

-## se linear regression model to try predict player value
+## Use linear regression model to try predict player value

 Aim to normalize the dataset with a boxcox transformation approach, make a dataset with the desired variables, split it to 80/20 where 20 is the test set and finally fit it onto the linear regression model.